maniospas/fairbench-tiny/docs/cli.md

 --------------------------------------------------------------------------
 ```

-You may further specify a threshold over which biases
+You may further specify a bias threshold; biases larger than this
-are considered prohibitive.
-This affects the
-values considered as problematic, and triggers an exit
-code of 1 if they are encountered.
+are considered problematic.
+When encountered, such values trigger an
+exit mechanism code of 1.
+You can use this in continuous integration
+pipelines.

 ## Command line interface

 A command line interface enables interactive report exploration.
-This is similar to some simplifications.
-The interface keeps asking
+The interface keeps asking for exploratory operations.
-for exploratory operations until `exit` is given.
-Once initiated
+After being initiated the first time
-(this includes passing threshold checks) it does not terminate for
+(and after passing threshold checks) the exploration process only
-any other reason.
+terminates if `exit` is given.
+Some example steps follow, where
+the first's input (last line) focuses on the `fnr` reduction,
+and then second's input asks for details on all displayed values.

 ```bash
 > .\fbt cli examples\test.csv